determined-ai/determined/docs/manage/security/rbac.rst

      authz:
        type: rbac

-Brand new Determined installations include two user accounts:
+A new cluster deployed with the :ref:`Helm Chart <helm-config-reference>` includes two default users, ``admin`` and ``determined``.
+You must either configure an initial password for the these default users or deactivate them.

 -  The ``admin`` user has full cluster access by default through the pre-canned ``ClusterAdmin`` role.
 -  The ``determined`` user has no permissions.

-For security purposes, either create a strong password for both accounts or deactivate them.
+.. include:: ../../_shared/password-note.txt

 .. _rbac-strong-password: